rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 **Place of residence:** Kokkola, Finland (Originally from Japan)

-**Personality:** Self-paced and thrifty.
+**Personality:** Self-paced and likes to save money.
 He cooks his own meals every day and prefers simple, budget-friendly solutions.

 **Needs:**
 - Recipes that are quick and easy to prepare due to his busy student life.